 I completed an MA Social Media programme at the University of Westminster, London in 2014 and have a Bachelor of Arts in English from the University of Ibadan (1988).

-I was also at the International Forum for Democratic Studies, National Endowment for Democracy, Washington D.C as a Reagan-Fascell Democracy Fellows fellow, where I produced a handbook on ‘The Problem With The Nigerian media’
+I was also at the International Forum for Democratic Studies, National Endowment for Democracy, Washington D.C as a Reagan-Fascell Democracy Fellows fellow, where I produced a handbook independent media monitoring, ‘The Problem With The Nigerian media.’